 It felt off.
 I stepped outside and examined the horizon.
 It was clear as a bell.
 Not a cloud in sight.
 WTF?

-I busied myself “battening down the hatchet”.
+I busied myself “battening down the hatches”.
 I don’t have a garage that’ll fit my truck.
 3″ hail is the size of a fucking baseball and would surely curbstomp the body.
 Should I just bail?
 I could book it in a direction 90 degrees off the approach path?
 Alas, the storm warning was pretty wide.
 Maybe that wouldn’t work.

 For a “hunker down” plan, I parked adjacent a couple of young healthy not too old and not too young pines.
 My thinking was that the young flexible limbs would break the fall of epic hail… not stopping projectiles but slowing them to “not-denting” speed.
 I hoped that the young trees would be more limber and more root firm; less likely to uproot in the anticipated winds.
 The tree selection thing was not easy because my choices suck.
 My land has mostly old decrepit trees that love to uproot in high winds.